Vulcan678/3D-Echolocation-Using-U-Net/README.md

 ![image](https://github.com/Vulcan678/3D-Echolocation-Using-U-Net/assets/153300908/16a2fe88-4397-4efd-a33b-9cc1e5835634)

-The U-Net Segmentation Network is used to get as input the received echoes in the time domain and perform segmentation of the number of echoes for each time sample.
+The **U-Net Segmentation Network** is used to get as input the received echoes in the time domain and perform segmentation of the number of echoes for each time sample.
 The original U-Net is used for image segmentation while here it is used for 1D signal segmentation.
+The implementation, training and evaluation were performed using **PyTorch** and**Numpy**.

 ![image](https://github.com/Vulcan678/3D-Echolocation-Using-U-Net/assets/153300908/6eb096cf-9594-42dc-b594-2ebd56ce7f4e)